thatsn0tmysite/xsserve/README.md

 ## 🏁 Goals
 The initial goal is to allow users to use the same service, but in a self-contained way for lazy penetration testers, like myself.
-Currently I am using MongoDB as a backend, but I'd really love a serverless nosql database as a default option.
-I wasn't able to find any.

 The final goal is still unclear as the project might evolve as different needs arise.